Thrawn10/Quizz-Engine/README.md

 When creating new question files, follow these guidelines:

 - **Multiple Correct Answers**: Use the `correct_answers` array to indicate which options are correct (0-based indexing)
-- **Explanations**: Include explanations for each correct answer to help learners understand the concepts
+- **Explanations**: Required field providing explanations for each correct answer to help learners understand the concepts.
+Map option indices to explanation text
 - **Language**: Questions can be in any language (currently German is used)
 - **Option Count**: Typically 4 options per question, but can vary
 - **Sequential IDs**: Question IDs should start from 1 and increment sequentially